charlesrouge/Tigris-Euphrates/README.md

 => Output data (MAT format):

 The output data used for the figures is available at https://drive.google.com/file/d/1yRq4uZS9dlxxfpn64At2bUcjY9FNs3FM/view?usp=sharing.

+When clicking the link, warnings may appear, but you can ignore them.

 All files have a letter plus number (ex: A0) referring the the scenario described in Table 1 of the paper.
 The prefix "hist" indicates a re-optimization of the historical flows; otherwise, the file contains results for 1,000, 10 years monthly time-series for the basin's inflows.
 A0_no_irr.mat contains results for the no-irrigation version of scenario A0 (used for validation).